-- Eligibility criteria: To be considered for a BCS Scholarship, you will need a first class, 2:1 or 2:2 honours degree, or be likely to achieve this degree classification, preferably in computer science or mathematics.
-If you don’t have a degree in either of these subjects, you will need to undertake a computing subject knowledge enhancement course, have a degree with an extensive amount of computing content, or have a degree and significant professional experience as part of the computing industry;
+- Eligibility criteria: To be considered for a BCS Scholarship, you will need a first class, 2:1 or 2:2 honours degree, or be likely to achieve this degree classification, in computing or computer science.
+If you don’t have a degree in computing or computer science, you will need to undertake a computing subject knowledge enhancement course, have a degree with an extensive amount of computing content, or have a degree and significant professional experience as part of the computing industry.

-- Further Information: Visit the Get Into Teaching website or bcs.org for full information about this scholarship.
+- Further Information: Visit bcs.org for full information about this scholarship.

 Institute of Mathematics and its Applications (IMA) Scholarship

 - Course: PGCE Secondary Mathematics with QTS (11-16)

 - Eligibility Criteria: To be considered for an IMA Scholarship, you will need a first class or 2:1 honours degree with significant mathematical content.
 If you have a 2:2 honours degree with significant mathematical content, you are still encouraged to apply if you can also demonstrate relevant professional experience.
 If you have a degree in another subject but are looking to complete a subject knowledge enhancement course in mathematics, you are also welcome to submit an application.

 - Further information: Visit teachingmathsscholars.org for full information about this scholarship.

 To receive a Teacher Training Scholarship, you must be entitled to financial support under the Student Finance England criteria.
 Residents of Wales, Scotland and Northern Ireland will need to be entitled for support as set out by the relevant funding body.